Employment and Training

 The Weatherization Program assists homeowners and renters in making their homes more energy efficient.
 The ultimate goal is to lessen the amount of energy needed to heat a home and in turn, lower the heating bill.
 The counties covered by our program are Hill, Liberty and Blaine.

 All homes in this area are prioritized by their energy consumption.
 This is how we decide who gets weatherized first.
 In some cases, it may take two to three heating seasons for your home to make it to the top of the list.
 You MUST reapply every year in October to remain on the priority list.
-Because Weatherization services are in great demand and the budget is limited, we are only able to do a few houses each year.
+Weatherization services are in great demand and the budget is limited, we are only able to do a few houses each year.
 We try to do as many as we can, but it is impossible for us to get to everyone who requests it every year.
-We will notify you when your home is at the top of our priority list.
+We will notify you if your home is at the top of our priority list.
 When you hear from us, you need to call us right away to set up an appointment.

 Northern Montana Child Development